-Mike McBride III is a trial, appellate and business lawyer with two decades of experience.
+Mike McBride III is a trial, appellate and business lawyer with three decades of experience.
 He is a sought-after and trusted advisor with extensive experience in gaming, federal Indian law, litigation and complex transactions.
 Mike has tried more than 50 cases to conclusion in federal, tribal and state courts including numerous jury trials; as a Judge and Justice, he has adjudicated scores more and authored many published decisions.
 He excels in gaming regulatory matters, bet-the-tribe litigation, tribal government matters, economic development and regulatory matters.
 Corporations, investment funds and individuals have hired him as a consultant and as an expert witness in multiple federal state court cases to testify on Indian gaming matters.

 Active in the legal industry, Mike chaired the Federal Bar Association’s (FBA) Indian Law Section, the largest Indian law organization in the country from 2006 to 2008.
 In September 2008, the FBA named Mike as general counsel on the organization’s national Board of Directors.
 The FBA has recognized Mike with a number of awards including an Indian Law Section Distinguished Service Award in 2009, Outstanding Section Chair Award in 2007 and 2008, as well as several service awards over the last decade.
 The three Inns in Tulsa of the American Inns of Court has also honored Mike with the John S. Athens Award for leadership and ethics.